 Jason Trout - Whitefish Chain of Lakes

 Jason Trout grew up in Wadena, Minnesota and currently resides in Pine River, Minnesota, only 15 minutes from the Whitefish chain of lakes.
-Jason owns his own machine shop and is a Volunteer Fire Fighter for the Pine River Fire Department; where he has earned certificates in auto extrication, fire fighter 1, and cold water ice rescue.
+Jason is a Volunteer Fire Fighter for the Pine River Fire Department; where he has earned certificates in many areas of the fire service.
 Jason and Mark Rinas, a very close friend, rescued a man that went through the ice in Fort Peck Reservoir, Montana in early 2009.
 They Both received Recognition from the U.S. Congress for there efforts on the Ice Rescue.
 Jason has won a number of awards when it comes to Decoy Carving and Spearing Contests.
 Jason is well known in the spearing community for finding the big pike and matching the decoys to the water he is on.

 The Whitefish Chain of Lakes Area is located just north of Brainerd and Baxter, between the quaint communities of Pequot Lakes and Crosslake, in north central Minnesota.
 The Whitefish Chain of lakes is a 14,000 acre chain located in Northern Crow Wing County in the beautiful Brainerd Lakes Area of Minnesota.
 Fourteen great lakes make up the Whitefish Chain: Upper Whitefish, Lower Whitefish, Arrowhead, Bertha, Big Trout, Clamshell, Cross, Daggett, Hen, Island, Little Pine, Lower Hay, Pig and Rush.
 On the Whitefish Chain you will find incredible fishing, scenery, resorts, campgrounds and lake property.